Original Issuance Date: September 26, 1985

-Appointing Authority – An officer, commission, board, or body having power of appointment to, or removal from, subordinate positions in any office, department, commission, board, or institution.
+Appointing authority: An officer, commission, board, or body having power of appointment to, or removal from, subordinate positions in any office, department, commission, board, or institution.

-Employees may be reimbursed for authorized education and training within the constraints listed above and within budget constraints.
-An unclassified employee must have a half-time or greater appointment and a classified employee must have a permanent or project appointment to be eligible for reimbursement.
-Limited term employees, employees in training and student help are not eligible.
-Bargaining agreements for Represented Classified Staff may supersede some of the language in this policy.
+Employees may be reimbursed for authorized education and training within the constraints listed in this policy and within budget constraints.
+Faculty or academic staff employees must have a half-time or greater appointment and a university staff employee must have a permanent appointment to be eligible for reimbursement.
+University staff temporary employees, employees in training, and student assistants are not eligible.
+Employees with a project appointment are also eligible for reimbursement.

 - Management’s decision to authorize educational assistance should be based on the determination that successful completion of the course will be beneficial to both the University and the employee in terms of increased knowledge, abilities, and skills.
 Examples of courses which are deemed to benefit both the University and the employee include: